Educational Development Unit

 Imperial College London Doctoral Academic Communication Requirement

 After fulfilling the English language entry requirement for admission, all doctoral students must fulfil the Imperial College London Doctoral Academic Communication Requirement (DACR).
 This is done through taking DACR Assessment 1.
 Depending on the result of this initial assessment, students may also need to have a progress check (DACR Assessment 2) as part of the Early Stage Assessment (ESA) carried out by their department.

 How to fulfil the Requirement

-Students must take the first available assessment (DACR Assessment 1) after fully registering onto their doctoral programme, within 3 months of the registration date.
-This is because the aim of the Requirement is to identify as soon as possible those who need to improve their writing competence and to ensure they can access support in the first 9 months of their doctoral programme.
+Students must take the first available assessment (DACR Assessment 1) after fully registering onto their doctoral programme within 3 months of the registration date.
+This is because the Requirement aims to identify as soon as possible those who need to improve their writing competence and to ensure they can access support in the first 9 months of their doctoral programme.

 For further information, please see the DACR webpage.

 Evening Class Programme

 The 2-term Evening Class programme run by the Centre for Languages, Culture and Communication (located on Level 3 of the Sherfield Building) is open to all staff at Imperial.
 You will be able to attend a range of Evening Classes in various languages at various levels, as well as classes in Creative Writing, Pleasures of Music, Music Technology and Film Appreciation.